Deployment

 httpRoute 5 minutes

-cron 10 minutes
+cron / procedure.internal scheduled action 10 minutes

 CI/CD Deployment